Variational Analysis in the Wasserstein Space: Main result

 \subsection{More details on our contributions}

 More specifically, our main contribution consists of four key aspects.
 First, we provide a solid foundation for a theory of variational analysis in the Wasserstein space, introducing various concepts such as the generalized subgradient, normal cone, and tangent cone in the Wasserstein space.
-To this extent, we need to resort to very general perturbations induced by transport plans.
+For this, we need to resort to very general perturbations induced by transport plans.
 While invisible to the end user, these perturbations entail working with a tangent space which is not a linear space and carefully dealing with compactness issues.
-Second, we provide closed-form and easy-to-use expressions for the subgradients of many functionals and for the normal cone of feasible sets of practical interests.
-In particular, we show that the Wasserstein distance is not regularly subdifferentiable and only admits a generalized subgradient.
+Second, we provide closed-form and easy-to-use expressions for the subgradients of many functionals and for the normal cone to feasible sets of practical interest.
+In particular, we show that the squared Wasserstein distance is not regularly subdifferentiable and only admits a generalized subgradient.
 This result, which we believe to be of independent interest, also confirms that a general theory of optimality conditions is required already for simple functions (in particular, the distance itself), and not only to cover all corner cases.
-The key technique to characterize the general subgradient of the Wasserstein distance involves approximation arguments and its differentiability at regular measures, which is a promising technique to explore in future work addressing the differentiability of other functionals not covered in this work.
+The key technique to characterize the general subgradient of the squared Wasserstein distance involves its differentiability at regular measures together with approximation arguments, which is a promising technique to explore in future work addressing the differentiability of other functionals not covered in this work.
 Third, we derive general first-order optimality conditions for~\eqref{equation:problem:opt:general}.
 Inspired by classical variational analysis in Euclidean spaces, we prove our result by reformulating~\eqref{equation:problem:opt:general} as an optimization problem over the epigraph of $\objective$.
-This way, we can establish our optimality conditions under very weak assumptions on the functionals -- not even continuity -- and constraints.
-Notably, as we demonstrate with several pedagogical examples, this complexity is hidden from the end user, and the deployment of our optimality conditions is effectively analogous to what one would do in Euclidean spaces.
-Fourth, we deploy our optimality to study a wide variety of optimization problems of the form~\eqref{equation:problem:opt:general} arising in machine learning, drug discovery, and~\gls{acr:dro}.
-Across all these settings, we show that our optimality conditions both enable novel insights and, when the problem of interest does not admit a closed-form solution, can be used to design computational methods.
+This way, we can establish our optimality conditions under very weak assumptions on the functionals and constraints.
+Notably, as we demonstrate with several pedagogical examples, the technical complexity behind our optimality conditions is hidden from the end user, and their deployment is effectively analogous to what one would do in Euclidean spaces.
+Fourth, we deploy our results to study a wide variety of optimization problems of the form~\eqref{equation:problem:opt:general} arising in machine learning, drug discovery, and~\gls{acr:dro}.
+Across all these settings, we show that our optimality conditions both enable novel insights and, when the problem of interest does not admit a closed-form solution, can be used to design effective computational methods.
 We believe our tools enable the development of novel algorithms and results in machine learning, robust optimization, and biology, among others.